Edinburgh in 2 Days: everything you need to know

 Its elegant neoclassical and Georgian style buildings, known as terraces, and the facades decorated with columns and colorful doors, make you feel like you are walking inside a real painting.

-National Museum of Scotland
+Don't miss the National Museum of Scotland

 Our next point of interest will be the National Museum of Scotland.
 If you want to discover the history of this country from the age of dinosaurs to the technological revolution of the future, you can take a tour through all the rooms of its exhibition.

-- Hours: every day, from 10 am to 5 pm.
+- Hours: daily, from 10 am to 5 pm.

 - Admission: free

-Arthur's Seat: the best viewpoint in the city
+Climb to Arthur's Seat: the best viewpoint in the city

-From the top you can play at identifying different monuments of the city that you have been touring in these 2 days, or contemplate the fjord of the River Forth.
+From the top you can play at identifying different monuments of the city that you have been touring in these two days, or contemplate the fjord of the River Forth.
 No visit to Edinburgh is complete without visiting this point of the city.

 Other options for your two-day itinerary in Edinburgh

-Another possible option is to follow the itinerary of day 1, get to know the Old Town of the city and its key points, but dedicate the second day to make an excursion to the outskirts to have a more complete view of the country in general.
+Another possible option is to do the itinerary of day 1, get to know the Old Town of the city and its key points, but dedicate the second day to make an excursion to the outskirts to have a more complete view of the country in general.
 If so, do not miss the opportunity to make the best tours and excursions from Edinburgh.

 If instead you prefer to dedicate your day to know another city of this beautiful country, I leave you the post on how to go from Edinburgh to St. Andrews or how to go from Edinburgh to Loch Ness.
 Choose your own adventure!